A Batyrev type classification of $Q$--factorial projective toric varieties: The Batyrev classification revised

 The converse is obvious, since a PTB $X(\Si_{\g})=(\P(\mathcal{E})\to X')$ over a smooth PWS $X'$ is clearly smooth, giving the non-singularity of $\g$.
 Moreover $\g$ is maxbord by Theorem \ref{thm:maxbord}. \end{proof}

-The previous results allows us to give the following characterization of a PWS which is a toric flip of a toric cover of a PWPS, by means of a particular condition on the weight matrix: see the following Example \ref{ex:noWPTB} for a PWS not satisfying such a condition and then not realizing this kind of a birational equivalence.
+The previous results allows us to give the following characterization of a PWS which is a toric flip (in the sense of \S~\ref{ssez:toricflip}) of a toric cover of a PWS, by means of a particular condition on the weight matrix: see the following Example \ref{ex:noWPTB} for a PWS not satisfying such a condition and then not realizing this kind of a birational equivalence.

 \begin{theorem} Let $V$ be a $CF$--matrix and consider $X(\Si)$, with $\Si\in\P\SF(V)$.
 Then $X$ is a toric flip of a toric cover $\widetilde{X}\twoheadrightarrow\P^W(\mathcal{E})$ of a WPTB if and only if $\Mov(V)$ is maxbord w.r.t. an hyperplane $H\subseteq F^r_{\R}$ i.e., up to an application of Lemma~\ref{lm:dibase} sending $H$ to $H_r=\{x_r=0\}$, there exists a positive, REF, $W$--matrix $Q=\G(V)$ looking as in (\ref{Qfibrata}) and such that \begin{enumerate} \item either the left--upper submatrix $Q'$ is a reduced $W$--matrix: in this case $X$ is a toric flip of a WPTwB; \item or the left--upper submatrix $Q'$ is either a non--reduced $W$--matrix or satisfies all the conditions of Definition \ref{def:Wmatrix} but condition b: in this case $X$ is a toric flip of a toric cover of a WPTwB. \end{enumerate} Moreover, if $X$ is smooth case (2) cannot occur and $X$ turns out to be a toric flip of a PTB if and only if the left--upper submatrix $Q'$ is a reduced $W$--matrix. \end{theorem}